RubberDuckN7/cpp_basic_continuation/templates_basic.md

   sumDifferentTypes(1.2f, 20); // return type will be deduced to float.
   ```

-  _Note: If... there are multiple return types, the type of return types must match,
+  * **Note**: If... there are multiple return types, the type of return types must match,
   otherwise there will be error!

   _TODO: Explain about two phase instantioation ?
    will they even care about it?
 (Ask the people!)

 ## Multiple arguments

   Template can also support multiple types, and can be used like this.